Tagirijus/plainvoice/DEVELOPMENT.md

 ### Render

 Handles the funcionality of rendering data to a PDF.
+The user has access to the following variables inside the Jinja template:

+- client: The client which might be linked to the Document.
+- config: The config of the plainvoice program.
+- data: The DataModel or Document to render.
+- user: The user which is chosen for the session.

 ## Controller